What Is Pleural Mesothelioma?

 1 year | 73% |

-3 years | 29% |
+3 years | 23% |

-5 years | 17% |
+5 years | 12% |

-While these survival rates are low, it’s possible to become a pleural mesothelioma survivor.
 John Stahl was diagnosed with stage 4 pleural mesothelioma in 2019 but is still alive today thanks to chemotherapy treatments.
-Watch John’s story of survival below, which is also featured in our Free Survivors Guide.

 Mesothelioma survivor John Stahl was diagnosed with stage 4 pleural mesothelioma in 2019.
-More than four years later, he's still enjoying his golden years with his wife, Dee.
+More than 5 years later, he's still enjoying his golden years with his wife, Dee.
 Call us today at (866) 608-8933 to get the medical help you need to become a survivor.
 View Transcript.

 Duration: 2 min 59 sec